httpwg/http-extensions/draft-ietf-httpbis-priority.md

 suggestion.

 A server can use priority signals along with other inputs to make scheduling decisions.
-No guidance is provided about how this can or should be done.
 Factors such as implementation choices or deployment environment also play a role.
 Any given connection is likely to have many dynamic permutations.
-For these reasons, there is no unilateral perfect scheduler and this document only provides some basic recommendations for implementations.
+For these reasons, there is no unilateral perfect scheduler.
+This document provides some basic, non-exhaustive, recommendations for how servers might act on priority parameters.
+It does not describe in detail how servers might combine priority signals with other factors.

 Clients cannot depend on particular treatment based on priority signals.
 Servers can use other information to prioritize responses.